Skip to the main contentAccessibility information

 Ongoing – Target completion remains unchanged – June 2026.

-• As part of Dubai’s commitment to becoming a leading destination for travelers with diverse needs, Emirates in partnership with Dubai Economy and Tourism initiated a multi‑phased survey at the airport, to understand the experience of visitors with accessibility requirements and their companions during their stay in Dubai.
+• Dubai accessibility survey: In support of Dubai’s goal to become a leading destination for travelers with diverse needs, Emirates partnered with Dubai Economy and Tourism to launch a multi-phased airport survey.
+The initiative aims to better understand the experiences of visitors with accessibility requirements, and their companions, during their time in Dubai.
+The final phase of the project is underway with a diverse demographic target covering six continents, age groups, and disabilities.

-Provide ACA progress reports based on stated deadlines and notify the ACA regulators when updated accessibility progress reports are published.June 1, 2025Ongoing – First progress report for June 1, 2024 is submitted.
+Provide ACA progress reports based on stated deadlines and notify the ACA regulators when updated accessibility progress reports are published.June 1, 2025Completed - Progress Report 1 (2024)

 Transportation